SAHIL-Sharma21/go_with_test/readme.md

 - A channel is a data structure that can send and receive values.

 We can solve this data race by coordinating our goroutines using channels.
 Channels are a Go data structure that can both receive and send values.
 These operations, along with their details, allow communication between different processes.

+#### Waitgroups
+A WaitGroup waits for a collection of goroutines to finish.
+The main goroutine calls Add to set the number of goroutines to wait for.
+Then each of the goroutines runs and calls Done when finished.
+At the same time, Wait can be used to block until all goroutines have finished.

+- We are using ```sync.WaitGroup``` which is a convenient way of synchronising concurrent processes.

+-  ```Mutex``` allows us to add locks to our data

+- ```WaitGroup``` is a means of waiting for goroutines to finish jobs